easedup/acv9/curriculum/hpe/foundation-year.md

 ## Achievement Standards {#achievement-standards}

-The Foundation curriculum builds on the Early Years Learning Framework and each student's prior learning and experiences.
-In the early years, priority is given to the development of movement skills, participation in physical activity, and development of safe and healthy personal practices.

-Students learn through exploration and play, investigating where health and movement concepts exist in their lives.
-They continue to develop an understanding of identity and wellbeing, and how they connect and contribute to their world and the world of others.

-Students take increasing responsibility for their own health and physical wellbeing.
-They strengthen dispositions for learning including curiosity, confidence, cooperation, experimentation and investigation.

-Students strengthen their communication skills by exploring and applying strategies to interact respectfully with others.
-They develop an increasing understanding of emotions, fairness, diversity and health messages to keep themselves and others healthy and safe.

-Through the continued development of fine and gross skills, object manipulation skills and spatial awareness, students gain a stronger sense of movement competence, appreciate the personal benefits of being physically active and develop increasing confidence to participate in range of physical activities.

-In the Foundation Year, students practise and develop locomotor and non-locomotor skills, including balancing, running and jumping, and object control skills, including rolling, propelling, bouncing, throwing, catching and kicking a range of different objects.

-Through participation in active play, small group games and minor games, students explore ways to move safely and investigate why and how following rules promotes fair play.
+By the end of Foundation, students describe similarities and differences between themselves and others, and different emotions people experience.
+They demonstrate personal and social skills to interact respectfully with others.
+They identify and demonstrate protective behaviours and help-seeking strategies to keep themselves safe.
+Students identify how health information can be used in their lives.
+Students apply fundamental movement skills to manipulate objects and space in a range of movement situations.
+Students identify the benefits of being physically active and how rules make play fair and inclusive.